-• If you perform direct volume migration with nodes that are in different availability zones, the migration might fail because the migrated pods cannot access the PVC.
+If you perform direct volume migration with nodes that are in different availability zones or availability sets, the migration might fail because the migrated pods cannot access the PVC.
 (BZ#1947487)

 12.5.
 ROLLING BACK A MIGRATION

 You can roll back a migration by using the MTC web console or the CLI.